Executive Summary

 This impersonation technique was published more than a decade ago.
 You can find more information about it in this repository.

-In the initial infection, on reviewdog/action-setup, we observed that although there were no pull request infiltration or visibly malicious commits, an update was made that caused the git tags to point to a malicious commit (thank you again, haya14busa!).
+In the initial infection, on reviewdog/action-setup, we observed that although there was no pull request infiltration or visibly malicious commit, an update was made that caused the git tags to point to a malicious commit (thank you again, haya14busa!).
 This implied, again, that the attacker had obtained a GitHub token with write permission to this repository as well.

 This educated assumption still leaves us with some important questions: